-There’s good news, though—you don’t need to be a designer to use your worship software functionally.
-In fact, it can be easier than you think.
+There’s good news, though.
+Worship software for churches don’t require you to be a designer to use them.
+In fact, presentation design can be easier than you think.

 Readability tips for church services

-Here are some tips for creating inside of your church presentation software in a way that’s easy for people to follow and read when displayed to the screen.
+Here are some tips for creating inside of your church presentation software in a way that’s easy for people to follow and read when displayed to the big screen.
 They’ll ensure that your congregation worships with you, and doesn’t get distracted.

 1. Keep words per slide to a minimum

 Many churches stuff 100+ words on a slide, and it’s very easy as a congregant to zone out or get lost.
-It can seem difficult to cut words down, what with lyrics, Bible passages, and responsive readings.
+It can seem difficult to cut words down, what with lyrics, Bible passages, sermon notes and responsive readings.

 But churches should aim for a maximum of 20–30 words per slide.

 I know, I know: that might seem ridiculously low—it’s practically the length of a Tweet.
 But get this: Seth Godin, revered across many industries for his communication tactics, recommends no more than six words per slide.

-Now, I think that number is a little tough to shoot for in a church presentation.
+Now, I think that number is a little tough to shoot for in a worship service .
 You’d probably end up shuffling through slides far faster than is useful.
-But the principal holds true: reducing the amount of words on a given slide makes the words that do show up much easier to follow.
+But the principle holds true: reducing the amount of words on a given slide makes the words that do show up much easier to follow.

 The 20–30-word maximum isn’t a hard-and-fast rule, but if you catch a slide with more than 30 words on it, you should consider breaking it into multiple slides.